-– Make sure that the data you’re looking at is up to date.
-Many times, discrepancies between your actual location and the location MaxMind is reporting has to do with out of date data.
+– Make sure that the data you’re referencing is up to date.
+Many times, discrepancies between your actual location and the location MaxMind is reporting has to do with out-of-date data.
 To view the data we currently return, please use either the GeoIP2 Precision: City service demo or the GeoIP2 City database demo.

-– Find out if the data that you believe is incorrect is GeoLite or GeoIP data.
-GeoLite Legacy and GeoLite2 are our free data offerings, and they are less accurate than our commercial GeoIP Legacy and GeoIP2 products.
+– Find out if the data that you believe is incorrect is either GeoLite or GeoIP data.
+GeoLite2 is our free data offering, and it is less accurate than our commercial GeoIP Legacy and GeoIP2 products.
 If the GeoIP2 data is incorrect, then there may be a need for us to make a correction.

-If our online GeoIP2 Precision: City demo returns data that you believe to be incorrect, you can submit a correction request here.
+– Submit a Correction Request.
+If our online demo returns data that you believe to be incorrect, you can submit a correction request here.
 If you are able to note any supporting documentation in your request, that can help to corroborate the information we’re receiving.
 (Please note: if a location correction only needs to be applied to our free GeoLite data, please be sure to specifically note this when submitting your correction, or your request may be rejected.)